KDE/documentation-develop-kde-org/content/hig/style/writing/labels.md

 -   If it is application- or system-initiated (and therefore out of context), title it using the program or feature name to provide context.
--   Don\'t use the title to explain what to do in the dialog.
-Ideally this should be self-explanatory; if it is not, consider simplifying the dialog\'s user interface.
+-   Don't use the title to explain what to do in the dialog.
+Ideally this should be self-explanatory; if it is not, consider simplifying the dialog's user interface.
 If absolutely necessary, instructions should be provided with labels in the dialog itself.

 ### Labels in Menus